JoelVG/salary-calculator/README.md

 - from 17:00 to 18:00: 1h x 20usd/h = 20USD
 - from 18:01 to 23:00: 5h x 25usd/h = 125USD

-TOTAL: 305USD
+TOTAL: 305 USD

-The `constnts.py` file contains all the contants that I use for the solution of this problem.
+`constants.py` file that contains all the constants that I to define the solution of this problem.

-The `tests.py` file contains all the tests that I use to test all my functions and use the data from **fixtures.txt** file.
+`tests.py` file that contains all the tests that I use to test all the functions and use the data from **fixtures.txt** file.

 ## Run